1979 Brisbane Rugby League season

-The 1979 Brisbane Rugby League premiership was the 72nd season of Brisbane's semi-professional rugby league football competition.
+The 1979 Brisbane Rugby League premiership was the 72nd season of Brisbane's professional rugby league football competition.
 Eight teams from across Brisbane competed for the premiership, which culminated in a grand final match between the Fortitude Valley and Southern Suburbs clubs.

 Season summary

 Teams played each other three times, with 21 rounds of competition played.
 It resulted in a top four of Fortitude Valley, Eastern Suburbs, Southern Suburbs and Western Suburbs.

+1979 Great Britain Lions tour's Australian leg saw several matches against teams across Queensland, several involving BRL players, such as the 3 Test matches against Australia and single matches against Queensland and Brisbane.